Kleon/kleon/README.md

 >I'm particularly interested in the intersection of physical engineering, materials behavior, and computational tools, where I can apply both analytical thinking and technical skills to solve complex, real-world problems.

-## Current Projects

-- **Jet-Impingement Cooled MacBook**: A custom cooling pad designed for my aging MacBook Pro using jet impingement cooling for enhanced thermal performance.
-Inspired by Apple’s design philosophy and Jony Ive’s focus on simplicity and user experience, the project blends engineering functionality with a sleek, consumer-ready aesthetic.
-Designed and fabricated end-to-end to resemble a real Apple product.

 ## Technology stack
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)